 Q. What did the site look like many years ago?

-See other Internet Archive entries for Filmsite.org here.
+See other entries for Filmsite.org at the Internet Archives.

 Q. How has the site changed over the years?
 What are your future plans for the site?